 Kilgetty: Councillors Diane Lockley, Sandra Smith, Janet Ward and Josephine Woodgate.** Cllr Christopher Ebrey and Cllr Brenda Jones Co-opted September 2017.
 Cllr Jayne Ebrey Co-opted April 2018.
 Cllr Paul Wyatt Co-opted December 2018.

 Begelly: Councillor David Anderson.** Cllr Peter Adams Co-opted October 2017.
 Cllr Gavin Thomas and Cllr John Whitby Co-opted February 2018. ** All Elected uncontested May 2017.

 All Councillors are Independent and are not affiliated to any political Party.
 See also Contacts sub heading above.
 Councillors can be contacted through the Clerk - see details under 'Contacts'.
 The Register of Members' Interests 2017 is attached together with the monthly Declarations of Interests (where appropriate) made at Council meetings.

-The Annual Meeting of Full Council took place on 10 May 2018.
-A copy of the Approved Minutes from the 12 April 2018 Full Council meeting is attached together with the approved Minutes of the Extraordinary Meeting held on 26 April 2018.
-The Press Release issued following the 10 May 2018 Annual Meeting is also attached.
+The latest meeting of Full Council took place on 10 January 2019.
+A copy of the Approved Minutes from the 13 December 2018 Full Council meeting is attached.
+The Press Release issued following the 10 January 2019 meeting is attached.

 Forthcoming Meetings and other local events:

-All KBCC Full Council meetings are held at Kilgetty-Begelly Community Centre, Kilgetty commencing at 7pm.
+All KBCC Full Council meetings are held at the Kilgetty-Begelly Community Centre, Kilgetty commencing at 7pm.